 - Architecture – Appropriate security governance processes covering security principles, requirements and risk models should be embedded within the organisation.
 These will help inform investment decisions on the optimum tactical and strategic technologies, which to divest and, crucially, in assessing application resilience.
 In essence, this answers the questions: “How long will our investments stand up to current and persistent threat?
 What is the ROI of shoring up existing investments vs investing in more secure and stable architecture now?”

 - People and skills – Investing in small teams of security experts covering core areas such as security strategy and cyber response whilst outsourcing the more commoditised areas such as the Security Operations Centre (SOC), vulnerability management, environment scanning, etc. This approach has pros and cons, but finding the appropriate skills remains a persistent challenge for the retail banking sector and IT in general.
-If outsourcing is the preferred route, it’s essential to develop an effective sourcing strategy and regularly review the benefits of every relationship.
+If an IT outsourcing service is the preferred route, it’s essential to develop an effective sourcing strategy and regularly review the benefits of every relationship.

 - Sourcing – Reviewing existing third party contracts for responsibilities and accountabilities (especially in light of new regulations) will protect unnecessary organisational risk.
 Assessing supplier compliance regarding the bank’s specific security needs will help nurture stronger and more transparent relationships.